-Studying the correlation of electronic structure and chemical reactivity or physical properties requires devising model compounds that show functional behaviour.
-The following properties are of general interest.
-First, the cooperative reactivity of binuclear structures of redox active metals is investigated in the context of multiple-electron reactions.
-Second, the electronic structure-property relationship of radical-ligand metal complexes is explored.
+We currently pursue research on three primary topics.
+First, we investigate the phenomenon of cooperative reactivity between late transition-metal atoms in binuclear structures, with special emphasis on multiple electron reactivity.
+In this context, we carry out mechanistic work on energy efficient evolution and oxidation of dihydrogen.
+Second, we explore the electronic structure-property relationship of radical-ligand metal complexes.
+Because of their unique electronic structures, complexes featuring open-shell ligands possess intriguing chemical and physical properties.
+Examples include tuneable and electrochemically switchable absorptivity in the NIR and IR spectral region and H-atom abstraction reactivity that is of interest for catalytic bond formation protocols.
 Third, we devise strategies for the controlled switching of structural and electronic properties of mono- and bimetallic coordination compounds by electro- and photochemical stimuli.
-Notably, all areas of research rely on the use of the same chemical entity: the transition metal-sulphur bond.
-This is possible because of the distinct coordinative and electronic properties of a family of 1,4-terphenyldithiophenols that we have developed as a ligand platform.
-More precisely, the alignment of two thiophenols at a 1,4-disubstituted p-system creates a structurally and electronically flexible donor environment that suits to support a single and multiple metal sites in different oxidation states.
+Notably, at present, all areas of research rely on the use of the same chemical entity: the transition metal-sulphur bond.
+This is possible because of the distinct properties of novel 1,4-terphenyldithiophenols that we have developed as a ligand platform.
+More precisely, the alignment of two thiophenols across a 1,4-disubstituted p-system creates a structurally and electronically unique donor environment that suits to support a single as well as multiple metal sites in various oxidation states.
+In addition, combining thiolates and π-systems enables the ligand framework to store and shuttle electrons and protons.
 The following three examples briefly highlight the strategy that we pursue to devise defined electronic structures for detailed studies of reactivity and physical properties.